top of page

 Some first ideas : a suspended structure ?
 A vertical one ?

-Finding fundings through Crowdfunding
+Finding funds through Crowdfunding

 To get sufficient financial resources for our structure, I set up a GoFundMe campaign.
 This was a very interesting experience as it pushed me to create a lot of communication around our installation, activate different professional and personal networks, and gather some insight into crowdfunding strategies.